Nandini05-ui/HR-Automated-Report-Generator/README.md

 - Excel Formulas: SUM, IF, VLOOKUP/XLOOKUP
 - Data Validation for accurate inputs
 - Labels & Hyperlinks for easy navigation
 - Automated calculations and report generation

+## ⚠️ Important Note
+This project is developed using Microsoft Excel (.xlsm) with VBA macros and form controls.
+GitHub does not support running Excel macros directly in the browser.
+To experience the full functionality (automated reports, buttons, and form controls), download the file and open it using:

+- Microsoft Excel (Desktop Version)
+- Click "Enable Editing"
+- Click "Enable Content" to activate macros

 ## Project Outcome
 - Fully automated HR attendance and salary system